khuongdb/ensai-ml-computer-lab/README.md

-# ensai-ml-computer-lab
+# ENSAI MSD01-01: Machine Learning for Data Science

-ENSAI - Machine learning for DS - computer labs
+This is my code repo for computer lab for module Machine Learning for Data Science.